-The $32 million Swimming and Fitness Center expansion project at The University of Texas at El Paso included the construction of an additional 90,000 square feet which consists of an indoor jogging track, a rock-climbing wall, an expanded exercise area, an indoor soccer arena, racquetball courts, a multipurpose room for basketball and volleyball, an outdoor pursuits yard, locker rooms, equipment rooms, a juice bar, offices and storage space.
+The $32 million UTEP Swimming and Fitness Center expansion project at The University of Texas at El Paso included the construction of an additional 90,000 square feet which consists of an indoor jogging track, a rock-climbing wall, an expanded exercise area, an indoor soccer arena, racquetball courts, a multipurpose room for basketball and volleyball, an outdoor pursuits yard, locker rooms, equipment rooms, a juice bar, offices and storage space.

 During the course of the Project a dispute occurred between the contractor and subcontractor regarding alleged delays and damages incurred as a result of the Subcontractor’s.

 Spire was retained by the primary contractor and its construction law firm to review and analyze delays and damages that occurred on the project in order to determine responsibility.
 Spire’s findings were summarized in a report of findings and expert witness testimony was provided.

 The arbitration panel praised Mr. Gonzales’ testimony regarding his response to an allegation made by the subcontractor about Spire’s report by stating in its filing:

 “What followed was a display of brilliant, professional competence.
 Mr. Gonzales knew exactly what situation the Arbitrator described, and he pointed to various parts of his report and to the underlying data to demonstrate that he had taken this entire situation into account, the manner in which he calculated the effect of that altered work and the impact on his analysis.
 His testimony was thorough, competent and impressive.”